bcgov/shinywqbench/inst/extdata/about.md

 - Step 6: Assessment factors are applied to account for uncertainty related to the number of species, representation of ecologically important groups and representation of B.C. species.

 A full description of the steps can be found in the accompanying document, "An overview of the aquatic life water quality benchmark generator" which will eventually be published.

-Please do not cite this app at this point.

 The code is released under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).